 1. They spread your micro-economic risk by spreading your investment over many stocks so if one tanks your overall investment is not devastated and

 2. You let the Fund Manager work for you instead of against you.

 This greatly simplifies your job as an individual investor.
 Now you only have to pick the segment of the global economy that you think will be improving then your mutual fund company, and the fund to meet your goals.
 So you need to decide if the growth areas will be:

-- It’s not just Morgan Stanley, other mutual fund and brokerage companies are reducing expenses including layoffs in 2012/2013 and they will also say something like, “our customer service will not be affected.”
-Of course, in reality this is virtually impossible.
+- It’s not just Morgan Stanley, other mutual fund and brokerage companies are reducing expenses including layoffs and they will also say something like, “our customer service will not be affected.”
+Of course, in reality, this is virtually impossible.

 - If your company’s level of service drops off at no fault of the people you like, it may affect you and your portfolio you have with your current mutual fund provider.

 - Will your primary brokerage company like the backup plan?
-Nope but “tuff!”
+Unlikely.
+They will want commissions on your whole portfolio.
+However, most will respect you for dividing your portfolio and making them compete for your business.
 If they know you have researched other companies per below, they may offer you some extra incentive to stay.
-Hence, using the easy research tool below is an easy way to make and save money.
+Hence, using the quick research tool above is an easy way to make and save money.

 If you have any questions about our Terms and Conditions, feel free to firstname.lastname@example.org by email, or in writing to the following address: